Motor racing-Hamilton says jewellery ban could rule him out of Miami GP

 Hamilton, the sport's most successful driver and biggest name in America, has said he cannot remove some of his piercings.

+"If they stop me (racing) then so be it.
+We've got a spare driver," he said.
+"There's lots to do in the city anyway so I'll be good either way."

+FIA technical delegate Jo Bauer said Mercedes had not initially confirmed Hamilton was complying with the rules but later submitted a completed self-scrutineering sheet.
+He gave no further details.

-The 37-year-old said he was prepared to sign a waiver instead to take personal responsibility and suggested all parties had "bigger fish to fry".
+Hamilton, 37, said he was prepared to sign a waiver to take personal responsibility and suggested all involved had "bigger fish to fry".

-The Briton emphasised his resistance by wearing rings on every finger, three watches (set to different time zones), a bangle, strings of necklaces and studs in both ears.
+The Briton's opposition was evident as he wore rings on every finger, three large watches (set to different time zones), a bangle, strings of necklaces and studs in both ears.

 A further nose piercing was hidden by his face mask.